 Chimnani emerged from the Peace Corps experience both incredibly humbled and profoundly inspired to continue the fight against preventable diseases in developing nations.
 Now Chimnani splits her time between Northern Virginia and Africa, where she manages the complicated logistics of delivering malaria commodities—mosquito nets, insecticides, diagnostic tests—to high-risk communities in Tanzania, Zambia, Nigeria and Ghana.

-Visit William & Mary’s Office of Community Engagement and Scholarship to learn how you can start your own lifelong journey of adventure, self-discovery and service.
+Visit William & Mary’s Office of Community Engagement to learn how you can start your own lifelong journey of adventure, self-discovery and service.